 Golnaz Esmaili was born and raised in Tehran.
 After receiving her Bachelor’s degree in Graphic design from Azad Art and Architecture University and her master’s degree in Visual Communications from Tehran University, she started working as a graphic designer with concentration on art and cultural events in Kargah Studio in Tehran.
 She also taught art to children age 5-12 at Chaharbagh School in Tehran.
 Golnaz moved to the United State in 2010 to continue her studies.
 She received her MFA in Graphic Design from Yale University in 2012.
 While studying at Yale, she also worked as a teacher assistant of several classes.
 Upon her graduation, Golnaz moved to New York City in May 2012 where she is currently working as an artist and following her passion in teaching.

 Hani Niroo stated playing music at the age of 9.
 After earning her diploma in Violin from the Music Conservatory in 1999, she attended Tehran University where she received her Bachelor's degree in music with specialization in Setar.
 Hani continued her education at the Prayner Conservatory of Music and Dramatic Arts in Vienna and received her diploma in music theory, harmony and counterpoint in 2008.
 She then received her certificate in Elementary Music and Movement Education in 2009 from the Carl Orff Institute of Motzarteum University in Salzburg.
 Hani has been working as a music educator in Vienna since 2008.
 She is also a singer and composer and has published multiple albums.
 Hani started her collaboration with Pardis for Children in 2015 and since then has performed in many Pardis cultural concerts and events.
-Hani has also collaborated on multiple children's albums produced by Pardis for Children, including two music albums; "Songs of Pardis", "Songs of Norouz" and an audiobooks series "Fairytales from Greater Iran".
-Hani is currently working on a third music album with Pardis for Children to be published in Fall 2020.
+Hani has also collaborated on multiple children's albums produced by Pardis for Children, including three music albums; "Songs of Pardis", "Songs of Pardis 2" and "Songs of Norouz" as well as an audiobooks series "Fairytales from Greater Iran".
+You can listen to Hani's work HERE.

 Born and raised in Tehran, Hani started working with children at the age of 18 as an assistant at “Daad Afarin” nursery school teaching English and Art to children.
 She received her BA in “Visual Communication” from Sooreh School of Art in 2008.
 After working as graphic designer for some advertising companies, she cofounded “Artachicka Design Studio” in 2011.
 Pursuing her education, she moved to New York City.
 Her natural love of the children and passion in design urged her to receive her Masters of Science in “ Games for Learning” from New York University.
 During the program, she worked as a User Experience designer and researcher at “CREATE-NYU”, designing and evaluating learning experiences for different age groups.
 She collaborated on designing a web-based game, “HOPE”, to support Syrian Refugees in Turkey by providing them game-based education opportunities.
 She strongly believes in utilizing learning methods such as storytelling, Learning-by-doing and Situated learning to engage listener’s thinking, emotions, and imagination all at once and increases the learning outcome.
 Hani is passionate about teaching and education and applies all these methods in her teaching practices.
 She is currently working as User Experience Designer at “Avanade”.
 Hani has been collaborating with Pardis for Children since 2015, leading classes for different age groups and helping with curriculum design and training.